A few notes about cover letters:

 - Do make sure that your cover letter contains no mistakes of any kind.
 Have at least one other person proofread your letter.
 Put it aside for a day and look at it again.
 Typos show a lack of attention to detail that will not be welcome in any judge's chambers.

-Below are sample cover letters, one that can be used with all judges, and one that shows your more specific ties to a judge or region.
+Below, please find several sample cover letters.
 Do not copy the exact wording of any of these samples, or judges will be receiving a lot of identical cover letters.Sample Letter 5 (volunteer clerkship [Kennedy Fellows] sample cover letter)